-All submissions should refer to File Number SR-EDGA-2013-13.
-This file number should be included on the subject line if email is used.
+All submissions should refer to File Number SR-EDGA-2011-29.
+This file number should be included on the subject line if e-mail is used.
 To help the Commission process and review your comments more efficiently, please use only one method.
 The Commission will post all comments on the Commission's Internet Web site (http://www.sec.gov/rules/sro.shtml).
 Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
-552, will be available for Web site viewing and printing in the Commission's Public Reference Room, 100 F Street NE., Washington, DC 20549, on official business days between the hours of 10:00 a.m. and 3:00 p.m.
-Copies of the filing will also be available for inspection and copying at the principal office of the Exchange.
+552, will be available for Web site viewing and printing in the Commission's Public Reference Room.
+Copies of such filing also will be available for inspection and copying at the principal office of the Exchange.
 All comments received will be posted without change; the Commission does not edit personal identifying information from submissions.
 You should submit only information that you wish to make available publicly.
-All submissions should refer to File Number SR-EDGA-2013-13 and should be submitted on or before June 18, 2013.
+All submissions should refer to File Number SR-EDGA-Start Printed Page 577912011-29 and should be submitted by October 7, 2011.Start Signature

 For the Commission, by the Division of Trading and Markets, pursuant to delegated authority.